Section 5 Preliminary Requirements

 If you have a letter on file with DSP which stipulates that you need extra time or any other accommodations for exams, please let the GPA know so that they can make arrangements for your qualifying exam.
 The department is committed to the accessibility for all students, and we encourage you to discuss any needs you have with the exam committee or Graduate Advisors.

-You can retake any exam where you do not receive a passing grade, but you may only take an exam in the same subject area 2 times.
+You can retake any exam where you did not receive a passing grade, but you may only take an exam in the same subject area 2 times.

 Typically, students that do not pass a qualifying exam will be encouraged to take additional coursework, and then take the exam again in the following year.
 You may use the course PSTAT 510 Readings for Area Examinations as a way to register for units while retaking a core class that you have already taken for credit.
 You can also just audit that class.
 In either case, you need to first talk to the instructor and get explicit permission to attend the course as well as their expectations about whether you will be completing the homework assignments, exams, and/or quizzes.

-The Department Time to Degree limit for Qualifying Exams is 3 years.
-Any student who has not passed two exams by the start of their fouth year will be placed on Academic Monitoring.
+The Department Time to Degree limit for Preliminary Requirements (exam and the research project) is 3 years.
+Any student who has not completed these requirements by the start of their fourth year will be placed on Academic Monitoring, and they will be expected to submit an Academic Plan outlining how they expect to complete the requirements.

 Graduate students have the right to request exceptions to department policies if they feel they have a compelling case.

-Some requests dealing with the Area Requirements and Qualifying Exams are:
+Some requests dealing with the Preliminary Requirements and Qualifying Exams are:

 1. Additional Exam Attempts Students are given 2 attempts to complete each qualifying exam.
 Students may submit a request to the Director of Graduate Studies if they would like to be given a third attempt to take an exam.
 This request should include sufficient justification that you will be successful in an additional attempt and that the circumstances of the first two attempts did not properly demonstrate your knowledge and potential.

-2. Requests to Forgo Core Courses The department requires all PhD students take the core courses and to complete two qualifying exams.
+2. Requests to Forgo Core Courses The department requires all PhD students take the core courses and to complete a qualifying exam.
 Under extraordinary circumstances, students who are able to pass a qualifying exam may request to be exempt from taking the core course.
 These exceptions are only granted when you have taken these courses at other institutions.
-The request should be made to the Director of Graduate Studies along with documentation and the justification.
+The request should be made to the Director of Graduate Studies along with documentation and justification.

 3. Alternative Exam Conditions Students may submit a request to the DGS and to the Exam Committee if they wish to set up an alternative exam.
 This could be a qualifying exam scheduled outside of the normal annual schedule, or an exam structured differently such as an oral exam, etc. The faculty are unlikely to approve such a request unless there is a very compelling reason because of the required workload and the need to make the exam results equitable across years.